 Digital Fabrication: The College of Architecture and Planning (CAP) offers immersive experiences and certificate programs that link cutting-edge industrial computer technology with architectural design and connect students with industry professionals.

 Digital Media Minor: The digital media minor combines writing, video, and sound to create new forms of storytelling that are applicable to a wide array of majors.
-Faculty represent the Departments of Art, Communication Studies, Journalism, and Telecommunications and the School of Music.
+Faculty represent the Departments of Communication Studies, Journalism, and Telecommunications, and the Schools of Art and Music.

 Educational Technology: This graduate-level program includes coursework